ninn-kou/Lux/NOTE_CS_Relevant/Programming Fundamentals.md

-# C Programming Notes
+# Programming Fundamentals

+This file is the personal `C` notes of Hao Ren which is based on the course COMP1511 in 2019 Term 3, UNSW.
+Here might be some imprecise descriptions, even some errors.
+And here are also some unfinished part, we could learn them in further study career.

+> An introduction to problem-solving via programming, which aims to have students develop proficiency in using a high-level programming language.
+Topics: algorithms, program structures (statements, sequence, selection, iteration, functions), data types (numeric, character), data structures (arrays, tuples, pointers, lists), storage structures (memory, addresses), introduction to the analysis of algorithms, testing, code quality, teamwork, and reflective practice.
+The course includes extensive practical work in labs and programming projects.

 ## 1. "Hello World!"

 This part is an introduction to get in touch with my notes.
-I tried to help a first-year beginner student from University of New South Wales to understand some foundational properties in C programming.
-So there is nothing deeply and many questions remaining to solve in the following study voyage.
+I tried to help a first-year beginner student from the University of New South Wales to understand some foundational properties in C programming.
+So there is nothing profoundly and many questions remaining to solve in the following study voyage.

 TODO: Make sure here are some links to the following parts to explain knowledge we skip in Part 1, including
   - Preprocessor Directives
   - C Standard Libraries
   - Inner Functions
   - Type of Functions
   - ASCII Code
   - Basic Data Type
   - Return Value

 ### 1.1 Comments